Anguilla Company Formation & Taxation FAQ: Everything You Need to Know

 Anguilla is a tax-neutral offshore jurisdiction ideal for international business structures.
 This FAQ answers key questions on incorporating a company in Anguilla, including entity types, registration steps, document requirements, and ongoing compliance.
 It’s a practical resource for entrepreneurs seeking efficient offshore company solutions.

-To register an offshore company in Anguilla, you must choose a company name, prepare the Articles of Incorporation, appoint a registered agent licensed in Anguilla, and file the incorporation documents with the Anguilla Commercial Registry.
-Foreigners can own 100% of an Anguilla IBC without residency requirements.
+To register an offshore company in Anguilla as a foreigner, you must select a company name, prepare your Articles of Incorporation, appoint a licensed registered agent in Anguilla, and submit incorporation documents to the Anguilla Commercial Registry.

 2. What is an Anguilla IBC and why is it popular for offshore company formation?